recursivelabsai/Self-Tracing/Self-Tracing-Paper.md

 4. **Recursive Feedback Integration**: Methods for feeding traced circuit information back into the model, creating a recursive loop that improves both performance and interpretability.

-5. **Empirical Validation**: Comprehensive evaluations demonstrating that MRCT improves attribution accuracy, reveals novel computational motifs, and enhances model alignment and performance on downstream tasks.
+5. **Empirical Validation**: Comprehensive evaluations demonstrating that RCT improves attribution accuracy, reveals novel computational motifs, and enhances model alignment and performance on downstream tasks.

 Our work bridges the gap between theoretical interpretability research and practical model enhancement, establishing recursive self-interpretation as a foundation for building safer, more transparent AI systems.
 By enabling models to understand and explain their own reasoning, we take a significant step toward AI systems that can be trusted to operate reliably in complex domains.